jhpyle/docassemble/_docs/objects.md

             return None
 {% endhighlight %}

+This example uses the `alchemy_url()` function to refer to a database configuration called `demo db`.
+This assumes that there is a directive called `demo db` in the [Configuration] that specifies a connection to a SQL database, following the same layout of the [`db`] directive.

+{% highlight yaml %}
+demo db:
+  name: demo
+  user: jsmith
+  password: supersecret
+{% endhighlight %}

+While the tables can be created automatically by [SQLAlchemy], the database itself (which in this example is named `demo`) will need to be created beforehand.

+Although you can use any [SQLAlchemy] URL to describe your database, using the `alchemy_url()` function from `docassemble.base.sql` is recommended because this ensures that passwords are not hard-coded into [Python] code.

 ## <a name="sqlobject how it works"></a>How it works

 The [`SQLObject`] facilitates synchronization of values between